MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/srb/ns-srb-_hw_initialization_data.md

 ### -field HwAdapterControl

 Pointer to the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557274">HwScsiAdapterControl</a> routine, which is a required entry point for all PnP miniport drivers.
 Set this to <b>NULL</b> if the miniport driver does not support Plug and Play.

-#### - ReservedUshort

-Reserved for system use and is not available for use by miniport drivers.

 ## -remarks